BlackFoX1991/Symvl/README.md

 # Symvl Scripting Language

-Wellcome to Symvl, yet another Scripting Language.
-Symvl is written in C++ using Code:Blocks and GCC.
-Every Part is handwritten, started from the Lexer, Parser, AST and VM.
-As you can see the Code will compiled just in Time which means we have pretty good executation Times.
-The Syntax of Symvl is very similar with Lua but there are some decent Differences.
-At least if you already know Lua there Symvl will be very familiar to you.
-I chose Lua's Syntax because its easy to learn while its a dynamicially typed Language, surprise.. surprise Symvl too.
-Symvl can be easily extended with the builtin API Class, allows to add new Functions.
-There are several Classes use it already like the IO Library, the Math Library and also the Table Library.
+Welcome to Symvl, yet another scripting language.
+Symvl is written in C++ using Code::Blocks and GCC.
+Every part is handwritten, starting from the lexer, parser, AST, and VM.
+As you can see, the code will be compiled just in time, which means we have pretty good execution times.
+The syntax of Symvl is very similar to Lua, but there are some significant differences.
+If you already know Lua, then Symvl will be very familiar to you.
+I chose Lua's syntax because it's easy to learn, and it's a dynamically typed language - surprise, surprise - Symvl is also dynamically typed.
+Symvl can be easily extended with the built-in API class, which allows you to add new functions.
+Several classes are already in use, such as the IO library, the math library, and the table library.
 This brings many possibilities to Symvl.
-Symvl does support Conditions such as if, elseif, else , while where we already come to Loops with for, for in pairs and so on.
-Basic Stuff like global and local Variables, same with functions and also User-defined Objects in form of Tables.
-You will see the similarities to Lua in later Code Examples.
-The current supported Datatypes in Symvl are Numbers such as Integer and Float, String, Boolean and User-defined Objects which can contain various Data-Structures.
+Symvl supports conditions such as if, elseif, else, while, and loops such as for, for in pairs, and so on.
+Basic stuff like global and local variables, functions, and user-defined objects in the form of tables are also supported.
+You will see the similarities to Lua in later code examples.
+The current supported datatypes in Symvl are numbers such as integer and float, strings, booleans, and user-defined objects, which can contain various data structures.

 # How to compile ?

-I used Code:Blocks for the Development in combination with the GNU GCC Compiler.
-Theres is a pre-compiled Binary Release if you want to Test Symvl.
-Easy to use, just run it from your Terminal/Command-Host, the only Parameter is the Path of the Script File you want to run.
-You can run Symvl without Parameter to execute single-line Code.
+I used Code::Blocks for development in combination with the GNU GCC Compiler, but I plan to create a proper CMake file for this project.
+Since I didn't care about a Make or CMake file, I will have to create one, which will take a bit of time.
+However, I promise to do it soon.
+There is a pre-compiled binary release available if you want to test Symvl.
+It's easy to use - just run it from your terminal/command prompt.
+The only parameter you need to specify is the path of the script file you want to run.
+You can also run Symvl without any parameters to execute single-line code.

 # Syntax of Symvl

-First of all, Statements can be placed in the Root of the Script, there is no specific Entry-Point in Symvl.
-This are just Examples of how it can be done.
-At least you will notice Symvl is very inspired by Lua because i used to be a big fan of Lua which is still the Case.
+First of all, statements can be placed in the root of the script - there is no specific entry point in Symvl.
+These are just examples of how it can be done.
+You will notice that Symvl is very inspired by Lua, as I used to be a big fan of Lua, and still am.

 ## Symvl Supports the following Operators
 • + 		Plus